-Last week, the CEO of HCL Technologies, Anant Gupta talked about the emerging contours of the 21st Century Enterprise (21CE) on his LinkedIN Influencer Blog platform.
+Last week, the CEO of HCLTech, Anant Gupta talked about the emerging contours of the 21st Century Enterprise (21CE) on his LinkedIN Influencer Blog platform.
 I’ve been fortunate to have had several discussions with him on this subject.
-In fact, all of us at HCL earnestly believe that the future of commerce is not just an extension of our current understanding of this subject but rather a completely new way of doing things.
+In fact, all of us at HCLTech earnestly believe that the future of commerce is not just an extension of our current understanding of this subject but rather a completely new way of doing things.
 21CE is our prototype definition of what this future may look like, and behind the definition is a whole set of over-lapping algorithms.

 Today, I’m picking up one element of this construct for a deep-dive.
 I consider it to be the foundation of 21CE.
 That’s right!
 I believe that automation is the foundation of the new organizational paradigm.
 The word has a very long history, though.

 Let’s rewind to 200 years ago, to a pre-18th century world.
 Farming was the primary profession of humans in that era and they did most of the work manually with little help from a few Paleolithic tools.
 This continued until they discovered that animals could be used to ‘mechanize’ some of the work.
 They invented the plow and, thus, Mules became an extension of their hands and feet, starting the agricultural revolution.

 Cut to the 19th century.
 The first industrial revolution came as a result of Capitalism’s unquenchable thirst for relative surplus value.
 Machines made their way into the heart of commerce.
 The Industrial revolution took motive power and tools from the workmen and transferred them to the machines.
 What followed, thereafter, was a period of massive economic and social reset and a proliferation of prosperity.